kaizhang/anndata-rs/README.md

 Limitations:

 - Only a subset of the h5ad specifications are implemented.
-For example, the `.layer` and `.raw` is not supported.
+For example, the `.raw` is not supported.
 To request a missing feature, please open a new issue.
 - No views.
 Subsetting the AnnData will modify the data inplace or make a copy.

 Installation